 A biopic is a film that tells the story of a person’s life.
 This article will explore what defines a biopic and how they are made.

-The word “biopic” comes from two Greek words, bios (life) and graphein (to write).
+The word “biopic” comes from two words bio and picture.
+Short for “biographical picture.”

 A biopic is traditionally an authorized account of someone’s life that has been written or told by that person.
 The term also includes films about real people who have not written their own story, but who participated in the production process to ensure accuracy.